Fred-Khan/React_Tutorials/03-React_Supabase_Auth/05-Protected_Routes.md

 In this exercise we secured our front-end with React's **Protected Routes**.
 We should now have a properly secure application at this point.

-📌 When creating a new full stack application always secure in this order **database protection → front-end protection**.
+:pushpin: When creating a new full stack application always secure in this order **database protection → front-end protection**.

 ---